 Agreements, not Rules

 Be true to the agreements you made before you moved it.
 Many stories of housemate problems stem from a perceived or actual transgression of spoken and/or unspoken agreements, whether these have to do with completing chores, paying bills, or sharing food.
 Talk to your housemates and do it in person, not by text or email.
 Text and email can make a small issue much bigger through misunderstandings endemic to the media.

 An agreement is not a rule and should not become one.
 Rules have hard edges, while agreements have soft edges.
 Adaptability and flexibility might be called for if an agreement needs to be changed due to changing circumstances.
 If so, do it consciously and in a spirit of cooperation and generosity.
 You want your home to be comfortable.

 Your agreements are as good as gold.
 Guard them well.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next piece in Share or Die, Chris Messina's "Generation Open" click here.

 Get Shareable in your inbox once a week